patcon/polis-client/README.md

 This project is structured around an OpenAPI definition at `openapi/polis.yml`.

+(We use `uv`, but you can use any virtualenv or not as a Python environment.)

 We have written a thin custom client around the auto-generated client code that is built with: